-The 2016 expense increase in nonoperating revenues and expenses of \$108.8 million was primarily due to the loss of an additional \$73.2 million from assets held for transfer and carrying value adjustment in relation to the loss in 2015.
-Interest expense increased by \$27.0 million as a result of the May 2016 bond transaction, which resulted in additional capital appreciation bonds (CAB) interest on the 2004A defeased bonds and new 2016 bonds.
-Additionally, bond issuance costs relating to the May 2016 bond transaction, totaling \$11.0, were expensed during the fiscal year.
+The 2016 increase in nonoperating expenses of \$108.8 million was primarily due to the loss of \$73.2 million from assets held for transfer and carrying value adjustment in relation to the loss in 2015.
+Interest expense increased by \$27.0 million as a result of the May 2016 bond transaction, which resulted in additional CABs interest on the 2004A defeased bonds and new 2016 bonds.
+Additionally, bond issuance costs relating to the May 2016 bond transaction, totaling \$11.1 million, were expensed during the fiscal year.
 Grant revenues related to the State Route 47 (SR-47) decreased during the year with a proportionate decrease in project expenses.